 Regardless of the state of the local market place, there are always going to be economic benefits associated with purchasing a new investment property.
 You should be able to showcase these benefits when listing your home to prospective buyers.
 Is there up-and-coming commerce nearby?
 A new development in the works?
 Low taxes?
 Make your case for why the home you no longer want is good for someone else.

 Whatever your reason for selling off the investment may be, there’s always the reason you bought it in the first place.
 Tap into this when demonstrating the value that your property could bring to potential buyers.
 Just because it wasn’t a good investment for you doesn’t mean that they can’t turn a profit off of the property.
 Play up what made you choose to invest in the first place.

 Even real estate investors base significant financial decisions on emotion as much as on data and acumen.
 You can use this to your advantage.
 Try to create an emotional connection between your investment property and its potential buyers.
 Making a few small touches, like putting furniture in the building, can help the building seem homier and inviting.
 Appeal to emotion to sway buyers who might be on the fence.

 People don’t want to miss out on what they perceive to be a hot investment opportunity, which is why you should work to generate hype around your property.
 While being a motivated seller has its merit, you shouldn’t appear overly eager to get rid of your property.
 This can weaken your negotiating standpoint and lower your chances of recapturing your investment.
 Hype up the property, but have a reason for selling.

-To recuperate your initial investment in your property, you have to demonstrate that it didn’t depreciate in value during your ownership.
-One way to show you actively invested in the building and added to its value, is by showing off any and all improvements that you made to the property.
+To recuperate your initial investment in your property, you have to demonstrate that it didn’t depreciate during your ownership.
+One way to show you actively invested in the building and added to its value is by showing off all improvements that you made to the property.
 Show off the new roofing or tout the patio additions you made, or even play up the basic improvements, like new light fixtures, window treatments or kitchen hardware.